Abdy1/No-Code-Webstie-Development-Platform/algorithmexplanation.md

 check and if the states is 0 go through switch cases of element names. once it enter state is changed into 1

-i used technique of form submit .there is input type of text. its value is known after submit is pressed.